Surbhi-Kohli/DockerAndk8s/4BuildingMultiContainerAppWithDocker/Dockerizing.md

 If in case the backend, (the service that talks to mongodb) is not dockerized, it talks to mongo over a port as if it is running on local.So we need to expose a port of mongo container to local machine and thats why we use -p flag

 ## Dockerizing node app
+Consider , we have mongodb running on the local system.
 Add Dockerfile in backend code:

           FROM node